Tech leaders condemn Trump's immigrant ban

 "We appreciate that immigration issues are important to a great many people across Microsoft at a principled and even personal level, regardless of whether they personally are immigrants," Microsoft executive Brad Smith said in an email to employees, which was shared by Nadella on LinkedIn.

-The email also said the company is devoted to advocating for "the importance of protecting legitimate and law-abiding refugees whose very lives may be at stake in immigration proceedings."
+The email also said the company will advocate for "protecting legitimate and law-abiding refugees whose very lives may be at stake in immigration proceedings."
 Nadella has previously spoken out on the issue.

+Amazon (AMZN, Tech30) also sent an email to employees about the potential implications of Trump's order and offered legal assistance to employees who might be impacted.

+"As we've grown the company, we've worked hard to attract talented people from all over the world, and we believe this is one of the things that makes Amazon great -- a diverse workforce helps us build better products for customers," according to the email sent by Beth Galetti, Amazon's vice president of HR.

 Immigrants and their families have a long history of starting and running American businesses.